Arthur Brooks receives the Deseret News Civic Charity Award

 The Deseret News reached its 175th birthday in June, and celebrated the milestone on Wednesday night with a gala in Salt Lake City.

-Special guests at the gala included President Dallin H. Oaks, the First Counselor in the First Presidency of the Church of Jesus Christ of Latter-day Saints, Sister Kristen Oaks, Utah’s first lady Abby Cox, President and CEO of Deseret Management Jeff Simpson and many other distinguished religious, civic, and political leaders.
+Special guests at the gala included President Dallin H. Oaks of the First Presidency of The Church of Jesus Christ of Latter-day Saints, Sister Kristen Oaks, Utah’s First Lady Abby Cox, President and CEO of Deseret Management Corporation Jeff Simpson and many other distinguished religious, civic and political leaders.

 President and CEO of Deseret Management Jeff Simpson presents Arthur Brooks with the Deseret News Civic Charity Award at the Deseret News’ 175th anniversary celebration at The Commercial Club in Salt Lake City on Wednesday, Sept.
 24, 2025. | Laura Seitz, Deseret News